broadinstitute/GpUnit/readme.txt

 --------------------
 Gpunit is a testing framework for GenePattern Modules.
 The framework consists of:
-    1) a method for declaring test cases
+    1) a yaml file format for declaring test cases
-    2) a script for executing test cases
+    2) an ant build file for executing test cases as junit tests
     3) a convention for declaring a suite as a collection of test cases

 1) Test cases are declarative.
 This gives us a platform agnostic way to